 Related Reading: Who I Am in Christ: 10 Life-Changing Truths All Christians Must Know

 “Be alert and of sober mind.
 Your enemy the devil prowls around like a roaring lion looking for someone to devour.” — 1 Peter 5:8

 So here’s the good news: Just because a thought is in your head does NOT mean it’s your thought; it does NOT mean you put it there; and it does NOT mean that it’s true.

-satan and his demons actually have the power to put negative, false and even thoughts in your head, making them sound like they’re your thoughts, when they’re NOT.
+The first step to help you take every thought captive is to understand that satan and his demons actually have the power to put negative, false, and terrible thoughts in your head, making them sound like they’re your thoughts when they’re NOT.

-Many times, they’re actually satan’s thoughts, designed to distract you and disable you, leaving you incapable of carrying out God’s purposes for your life, and robbing you of the blessings that God has in store for you!
+Many times, they’re actually satan’s thoughts, designed to distract you and disable you, causing destruction and leaving you incapable of carrying out God’s purposes for your life, and robbing you of the will of God and the blessings that He has in store for you!